Thursday, November 23, 2023

 • Is there a frequently asked question page complete with answers to address customer queries?

-• Is there a customer support hotline or a chat facility available if required information is unavailable?
+• If required information is unavailable, is there a customer support hotline or a chat facility available?

-For businesses that are not yet well known, there are trust concerns we must overcome to get favored by customers who only want genuine products, competent customer service on a platform that safeguards their privacy.
-Our online business will only be littered with plenty of question marks by not providing enough information.
-If the information we provide is vague and insufficient, we can only blame ourselves for that unwanted outcome.
+For businesses that are not yet well known, there are trust concerns we must overcome to get favored by customers who only want genuine product, competent customer service on a platform that safeguards their privacy.
+By not providing enough information, our online business will only be littered with plenty of question marks.
+If information we provide is vague and insufficient, we can only blame ourselves for that unwanted outcome.

-Understandably, online business owners might have ventured in this space for the first time.
-So it’s but normal to equip ourselves with the knowledge necessary to get us on track.
+It is understandable that online business owners might have ventured in this space for the first time.
+So it’s but normal to equip ourselves with knowledge necessary to get us on track.
 We attend seminars, we subscribe to newsletters, read books, get business mentors and so on.
-Such a learning experience is always good.
+Such learning experience is always good.

 But after all those efforts to prepare ourselves, the only thing missing is putting them into action.
-We planned to install Woocommerce or Shopify and got training on how to do so, but hesitate for some reason.
-We wanted to manage an email marketing campaign and studied layouts, click rates, and content placement but failed to get it started.
+We plan to install a Woocommerce or Shopify and got training how to do so, but hesitate for some reason.
+We want to manage an email marketing campaign, and studied layouts, click rates and content placement, but fail to get it started.

-Assuming we have got a decent amount of visitors, thanks to our online marketing efforts by launching email and advertising campaigns, social media exposure, and get mentions in the media.
-However, we found out sales figures remain the same old flat figures.
+Assuming we have got decent amount of visitors, thanks to our online marketing efforts by launching email and advertising campaigns, social media exposure and get mentions in the media.
+However, we found out out sales figures remain the same old flat figures.
 What went wrong?

 The mistake might lie in how we present our online presence.
 There are plenty of user experience issues that we have to deal with — and data we gather from our web analytics tools certainly help find clues and insights on how to solve the problem.
 While analytical thinking might be a special role not everyone is happy to delve in, basic understanding certainly helps.